How Probiotics Can Support Your Gut and Brain Health

-When we talk about mental health as it relates to the gut, what we’re really talking about is the butyrate effect.
+When we talk about mental health as it relates to the gut, what we're talking about is the butyrate effect.
 Butyrate is one of those essential short-chain fatty acids that the gut produces as it breaks down foods.

 Butyrate feeds the cells in the lining of your gut, so it keeps your colon strong and intact.
-As you may have guessed, this short-chain fatty acid is your best line of defense against leaky gut.
+As you may have guessed, this short-chain fatty acid is your best line of defense against a leaky gut.
 Butyrate also helps keep inflammation at bay, which can keep you feeling healthy and happy.

 Butyrate is closely linked to the beneficial bacteria in your gut, so when you eat prebiotics and probiotic-rich foods, you are encouraging an environment that's rich in butyrate.
 And this has been linked to positive health and improved mental status.